 Even if it’s just a few sentences about a LinkedIn posting that got you in the feels, how you want to help salespeople get better, or figuring out what kind of sales training you need to be your best self, that’s okay.

 Feel free to do this more than once per day!

 It doesn’t have to take hours and can be a quick practice.
 I keep journals (yes, I have more than one) near so when I’m feeling reflective, I can easily do this twice per day.
 If you decide to head that route, I’d recommend wrapping up the first quadrant in the middle of the day and the second quadrant before bed at night.

-That way you give yourself enough time on both ends to actually get something done!
+That way, you give yourself enough time on both ends to actually get something done!

 Create an Excel sheet!

-As you highlight and pinpoint your common themes, having an Excel sheet to take account of what they are and how often they come up is key.
+As you highlight and pinpoint your common themes, having an Excel sheet to account for what they are and how often they come up is key.
 It’s also a great way to make creating a scorecard a heck of a lot easier while ensuring you don’t miss any of the important factors.

 The stories we tell ourselves aren’t always rooted in reality.
 This is a great way to make sure we’re operating from a place of reality versus getting bogged down in perception.

 So that’s it.
 You’ve got part of my secret sauce via these four simple steps.
 Before you know it, you’ll be on the way to experiencing the benefits of journaling to be a better salesperson, leader, startup founder, entrepreneur, friend, or family member…

 BIG love to the Society of Saleswomen for taking my words shared and creating a powerful LinkedIn posting to bring it all to life visually for the social media win.